veggiebyte/us_geography_matching_game/README.md

 A fast-paced educational matching game where players test their knowledge of US state abbreviations and capitals.
 Choose a category, match 5 states with their correct answers, and race against a 20-second timer!

-I was inspired by Duolingo, the language learning app, vocabulary matching exercises.
+Inspired by the vocabulary matching exercises in Duolingo, the language learning app.

 ## Play the Game